duhadler/DAMath/README.md

 ### DAMath

-This repository contains the source code of the DAMath library and other works by Wolfgang Ehrhard.
+This repository contains the source code of the DAMath library and other works by Wolfgang Ehrhardt, reformatted in a way which makes it easily accessable within Github.
+The source code has been copied from https://github.com/chadilukito/www.wolfgang-ehrhardt.de/tree/master.

-The code of the DAMath library is located at https://github.com/duhadler/DAMath/tree/master/src/misc/damath
+In this repository the source code of the DAMath library is located at https://github.com/duhadler/DAMath/tree/master/src/misc/damath

+### Historical note

+The DAMath package used to be available at the website "www.wolfgang-ehrhardt.de".

+However, in early 2019, Wolfgang Ehrhardt passed away, and the website became unreachable for a while.
+It has then been repurposed to provide information on cryptography (which is one of the areas in which Wolfgang Ehrhard was active).

+Luckily, much of the content of the original website is still available at https://web.archive.org/web/20190628091417/http://www.wolfgang-ehrhardt.de/index.html, so people looking for additional information regarding DAmath or AMath can browse the material at that site.